callumgregory/Excel---Pivot-Tables-/README.md

 # Pivot Tables in Excel
-Utilising the course 'Master the Basics of Excel Pivots for Data Analytics' on Udemy I gained a solid understanding of creating and utilising Pivot Tables and Slicers for Data Analysis.
-Throughout this course, I analysed a dataset containing hot beverages in varying markets and states across the USA.
+Thanks to a course on Udemy called "Master the Basics of Excel Pivots for Data Analytics" I have gained a solid understanding of creating and utilising Pivot Tables and Slicers for Data Analysis in Excel via analysing data about beverages in varying markets and states across the USA.